nusco/narjillos/backlog.md

 - Start Lab utility with deep stack
   Otherwise it overflows when exporting huge phylogenetic trees.
   I tried to do this in Gradle, but I failed (it works in Eclipse).
-  It's documented in the help, so not really crucial.
+  It's documented in the help, so not really important.

 ##Seasons